nulogy/vorpal/README.md

     $ gem install vorpal

 ## Usage
-Start with a domain model of POROs and AR:Base objects that form an aggregate:
+Start with a domain model of POROs and AR::Base objects that form an aggregate:

 ```ruby
 class Tree; end